NCAS-CMS/cfdm/docs/source/tutorial.rst

 would be written to the named output file, along with all of the other constructs.
 There would be no "external_variables" global attribute.

-In order to write a construct to an external file, and refer to it with the "external_variables" global attribute in the parent output file, simply set the status of the construct to "external" and provide an external file name to the `cfdm.write` function:
+In order to write a metadata construct to an external file, and refer to it with the "external_variables" global attribute in the parent output file, simply set the status of the construct to "external" and provide an external file name to the `cfdm.write` function:

 .. code:: python

-   >>> cm.nc_external(True)
+   >>> area.nc_external(True)
    False
    >>> cfdm.write(g, 'new_parent.nc', external_file='new_external.nc')

 Discrete sampling geometries
 ----------------------------

-The CF data model views data arrays that have been compressed by convention in their uncompressed form.
+The CF data model views arrays that are compressed by removing unwanted missing data in their uncompressed form.
 So, when a collection of `discrete sampling geometry (DSG)
 <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#discrete-sampling-geometries>`_
 features has been combined using a compressed ragged representation to save space, the field construct contains the domain axis constructs